-Exam Mod Ref Page No. Policy/Site/Para/Fig Text with Proposed Modification Reason for change line with the Borough Council's Tree Strategy.
-Areas of ancient woodland, including ancient semi-natural woodland (ASNW), plantations on ancient woodland sites (PAWS), and aged ancient or veteran trees outside ancient woodland, will be protected unless there are exceptional circumstances.
+Exam Mod Ref Page No. Policy/Site/Para/Fig Text with Proposed Modification Reason for change ancient semi-natural woodland (ASNW), plantations on ancient woodland sites (PAWS), and aged ancient or veteran trees outside ancient woodland, will be protected unless there are exceptional circumstances.
 The Borough Council will also ensure that development does not result in the loss of or damage to ancient woodland (including ASNW and PAWS) by requiring the implementation of a buffer of at least 15 metres between development and the ancient woodland site (depending on the size of the site).
-For ancient or veteran trees, a buffer 15 times the stem diameter or 5 metres beyond the drip line of the leaf canopy should be maintained, whichever is the greater. advice from the Council's Arboricultural Officer.
+For ancient or veteran trees, a buffer 15 times the stem diameter or 5 metres beyond the drip line of the leaf canopy should be maintained, whichever is the greater.
+Arboricultural Officer.
 MM/CHP16/04 245 Policy NE5 3) where there is up to date, robust evidence (through for example an Open Space/Recreation Assessment or the Playing Pitch Strategy) that demonstrates an excess of provision of playing fields, or their re-location achieves a better dispersal of provision which meets the requirements of users and the local community, or 4) where a proposed development, including school expansion or re-building, takes place and the loss of some playing fields does not adversely affect the quantity, quality or use of those playing fields any playing pitches or any other sporting facilities on the site.
-5) where the provision of built sport facilities will result in the loss of playing pitches it will replace and the needs for which clearly outweigh the loss.
+5) where the provision of built sport facilities will result in the loss of playing pitches, the development is of greater benefit to sport than the playing pitches it will replace and the needs for which clearly outweigh the loss.
 In light of comments and advice from Sport England and to ensure the policy is in line with Sport England's exception tests.
 MM/APP01/01 251 Appendix 1: Glossary of Terms Recommended to insert: Constructive Conservation - Constructive Conservation is a positive, well-informed and collaborative approach to conservation.
 It is a flexible process of helping people understand their historic environment and using that understanding to manage change.
-In response to Historic England comments MM/APP02/02 256 Appendix 1: Glossary of Terms Recommended to insert: In response to CPRE comments.
+In response to Historic England comments MM/APP02/02 256 Appendix 1: Glossary of Terms Recommended to insert: Natural capital - Natural capital refers to the elements of the natural environment In response to CPRE comments.